brianmartinil/feeder/README.md

 ## Installation

-`pip install feedparser pytz`
+`pip install feedparser pytz pyyaml`

-Edit feeder.py to include your email address, mail server password, mail server, timezone, etc.
+Edit config.yml to have the values match your email account and feeds.

-Create a text file of feeds.
-The format is one feed per line, the feed URL followed by a space followed by the URL of the most recent entry.
-Use "none" for the most recent entry of a newly added feed.
-See the example feeds.txt in this repo.

 ## Usage
-`python feeder.py feeds.txt`
+`python feeder.py config.yml`

 ## TODO
 Nothing, it works fine for me.
-Other users might appreciate having the configuration moved out of the source code, and maybe making the email template easier to edit.
+Maybe use a real template language for the email template?